Diophantine equations with sum of cubes and cube of sum: Integer

 Within the Standard Model, particle physics experiments have established that the number of fermion generations is $N=3$, so that the general solution (\ref{eq:general9-deltas}) for $a = 9$ is particularly relevant.
 Nevertheless, additional hidden sector particles may have another $SU(3)\times SU(2)\times U(1)$ gauge group, and a different number of fermion generations, so that the results for an arbitrary integer $N \ge 1$ are still relevant for particle physics.

 To understand why Eq.~(\ref{eq:asquare}) must be satisfied by the $U(1)$ charges of three right-handed neutrinos, one needs to solve first the anomaly equations that arise from triangle diagrams involving two Standard Model gauge bosons and one $U(1)$ bosons.
 This fixes the $U(1)$ charges of all standard fermions in terms of two quark charges, labelled $z_q$ and $z_u$ \cite{Appelquist:2002mw}.
 The remaining anomaly equations include one due to a diagram with two gravitons and one $U(1)$ boson, \be N \left( z_u - 4 z_q \right) = x + y + z ~~, \ee and one due to a diagram with three $U(1)$ bosons, \be N \left( z_u - 4 z_q \right)^3 = x^3 + y^3 + z^3 ~~. \ee Eliminating $z_u -4 z_q $ from these equations gives Eq.~(\ref{eq:asquare}).
+The primitive solutions are the important ones for particle physics, as they represent the allowed charges for a set of chiral ({\it i.e.}, non-vectorlike) fermions, which are the only fermions that are likely to be light enough to be within experimental reach.